AP Week in Pictures: Middle East

-This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in the Middle East, Afghanistan & Pakistan region between Sept.
-9-15, 2021.
+This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in the Middle East, Afghanistan & Pakistan Region between Sept.
+16-22, 2021.

-This week’s selection includes scenes from across the region, where the Taliban are in full control of Afghanistan, permeating scenes of daily life after America’s withdrawal two decades after their invasion.
-In Israel, Jews marked Yom Kippur, the Day of Atonement.
-Palestinians celebrated the six prisoners who tunneled out of Gilboa Prison.
+This week’s selection includes scenes from across the region, including an execution by Houthi rebels in Yemen, daily life in Afghanistan and a rarely-seen, ancient “Pidyon Haben” ceremony in Beit Shemesh, Israel.
+The Pidyon Haben, or redemption of the firstborn son, is a Jewish ceremony hearkening back to the biblical exodus from Egypt.

-The gallery was curated by Oded Balilty, AP chief photographer for Israel, the West Bank and Gaza.
+The gallery was curated by Oded Balilty, AP Chief photographer for Israel, the West Bank and Gaza, and Dusan Vranic, AP Deputy News Director for Photos & Storytelling.

 Follow AP visual journalism: